 That doesn’t mean you should scream & shout about every single thing your love does that bugs you.

 Fighting fair is about using the right words, avoiding the wrong ones, and staying in touch – literally & figuratively.
-Here are 11 tips for fighting fair with your partner.

 - Keep it focused.
 You’re pissed at them or vice versa.
 I get it but that doesn’t give you the right to bring up every little thing they’ve ever done that bugged you.
 Focus on the issue at hand and leave the rest for another time.
 And yes I know how fucking hard this is!
 This is also the reason the beau and I bicker fairly often.
 When something bugs me, I bring it up, we hash it out, and then we move on.
 That way nothing festers.